inferno-framework/client-fhir-testing/README.md

 ## Dev Setup:
 The client fhir testing tool is in the form of a proxy application that will record transactions between a fhir client and a fhir server.
-These transactions are recorded in a database where tests can be run against the HTTP requests to validate the client requests are valid.
+These HTTP transactions are recorded in a database where validation tests can later be run against them.
 The requests can also be replayed to mimic client or server endpoints.  <br />

 For development purposes we will use the Inferno tool to act as a FHIR